-InfoBox geometry: A list of possible InfoBox layouts.
+InfoBox geometry : A list of possible InfoBox layouts.
 Do some trials to find the best for your screen size.
 The preceding number refer to the total number of InfoBoxes of this geometry.

-FLARM display: In case you enabled the FLARM display this is to configure the place on the screen, where the tiny radar window appears.
+FLARM display [] : In case you enabled the FLARM display this is to configure the place on the screen, where the tiny radar window appears.
 As a default an 'Auto' setup is possible, which means that the radar window will overlay the InfoBoxes, and not the map part of the screen.

-Tab dialogue style: Determines whether tabbed dialogues use text or icons.

-Message display: Defines the alignment of the status message box, either

-Center or in the TopLeft corner.

-Dialogue size: Determines the display size of dialogues.

-Inverse InfoBoxes: If On, the InfoBoxes are white on black, otherwise black on white.

-Colour InfoBoxes: If On, certain InfoBoxes will have coloured text.
+Tab dialogue style : Determines whether tabbed dialogues use text or icons.
+Message display : Defines the alignment of the status message box, either Center or in the TopLeft corner.
+Dialogue size $$: Determines the display size of dialogues.
+Inverse Info Boxes : If On, the InfoBoxes are white on black, otherwise black on white.
+Colour InfoBoxes : If On, certain InfoBoxes will have coloured text.
 For example, the active waypoint InfoBox will turn blue when the glider is above final glide.

-InfoBox border: Two styles for InfoBox borders are available.
+InfoBox border : Two styles for InfoBox borders are available.
 Box: Draws boxes around each InfoBox.

-Tab: Draws a tab at the top of the InfoBox across the title.